salwanabil/Salwa_Nabil_AutomationPracticeWebsiteDemo/README.md

 2-TestNG
 3-Maven

-Note : please update the mail on second run at resources/liveAutomationPractice.properties
+Note : please update the mail on second run at resources/liveAutomationPractice.properties , as I need to do enhancement to get generated faker mail then save it to file to be used in login